ritk7/financial-analyser-and-summarizer-/README.md

   View your monthly spending trends, and receive a heatmap of daily spends.

 - **Detect Unusual & Recurrent Transactions**
-Identify outliers, recurring payments, and subscription-based spending.
+  Identify outliers, recurring payments, and recurrent spending habits.

 -  **Multilingual Chatbot (with Voice Support)**
   Talk to your finance assistant in Hindi, Telugu, Kannada, and more—available in text or voice form.